 A: Rheumatoid arthritis (RA) is an autoimmune disease caused by a combination of genetic and environmental factors.
 It is more common in people who smoke and/or have a family history of RA.

 The immune system attacks the lining of the membranes that surround the joints.
 The resulting inflammation thickens the lining which can eventually destroy the cartilage and bone within the joint.
 The tendons and ligaments that hold the joint together weaken and stretch.
 Gradually, the joint loses its shape and alignment.

-A: RA increases your risk of developing heart disease.
+A: Rheumatoid Arthritis(RA) increases your risk of developing heart disease.
 Chronic inflammation affects the walls of blood vessels and also makes the deposited plaque more prone to rupture.
 This rupture can trigger a heart attack.
 However, RA alone will not lead to a heart attack, only when it is combined with other factors such as hypertension or diabetes.
 So, focus on managing your blood sugar levels, blood pressure, and avoid smoking.